Spanish question (United Nations): Background

 In November 1942 British and American troops landed in North Africa to dislodge the German Afrika Korps and the Italian troops.
 For Franco it was the end of his putative aspirations of conquest and a possible risk of invasion by the allies given their alignment with Germany and Italy.
-It would not be until the fall of Mussolini in July 1943, after the allied landing in Sicily, when General Franco returned to "strict neutrality" against his wishes, ordering in November the withdrawal of the Blue Division from the Russian front.
+It was not until the fall of Mussolini in July 1943, after the allied landing in Sicily, that General Franco returned to "strict neutrality" against his wishes, ordering in November the withdrawal of the Blue Division from the Russian front.

 Due to Franco's sympathy with the Axis powers, the winners of the war excluded Spain from the post-war international order.

 Origins

 The Spanish question arose at the San Francisco Conference.
 During that conference, on the initiative of the delegations of Australia and Mexico, a motion was adopted which, without explicitly mentioning Spain, referred to it with these terms:

 Spain was not present at the conference.
 However, prominent Spanish Republican leaders did attend the conference, exerting a notorious influence on several delegations, extended to the conditions of entry into the United Nations.

 At the Potsdam Conference, the question of how to proceed with post-war Spain was one of the first to be dealt with.
 In this sense, Stalin was, in a certain way, seeking revenge against the Francoist State, due in part to the fact that the State had sent the Blue Division (volunteers fighting with the German armed forces) to the Soviet Union during World War II.

-At this conference, the three winning powers in World War II (United States, Great Britain and Soviet Union) issued a statement on the matter:
+At this conference, the three winning powers in World War II (the United States, the United Kingdom and the Soviet Union) issued a statement on the matter: